rishabhjain08/demo-inputaccesslib/README.md

 demo-inputaccesslib
 ===================

-Demo program to demonstrate the way to use idrc/InputAccessLib
+Demo program to demonstrate the the use of https://github.com/idrc/InputAccessLib